daattali/beautiful-jekyll/_drafts/2017-12-08-your-filename.md

 As mentionned above, this action is of major importance as it released the locks on the VM files (remember the storage synchronization still works) and prevented turning up with 2 sets of similar VMs once the second site would come back.

-2. Recover the VMs on the hosts in the first site:
+  **2-** Recover the VMs on the hosts in the first site:

-- Save the **pathes to the .vmx files** of the disconnected VMs into a variable in PowerCLI for later use when I will need to register them.
+- Save the pathes to the .vmx files of the disconnected VMs into a variable in PowerCLI for later use when I will need to register them.
 If you remove the hosts straight away you won't know which VMs were running nor which datastore they resided on and good luck with the "vms file treasure hunt".

 ```Powershell
 $PartitionedVMHosts = Get-VMHost | where {ConnectionState -eq "Disconnected" -or ConnectionState -eq "NotResponding"}